Eye Injuries Affecting your Daily Life

 At play or with children

-• Do not let your child play with projectile toys like pellet guns, bows and arrows
+• Do not let your child play with projectile toys like pellet guns, bows, and arrows.

 • Keep your child away from fireworks

-• Keep hazardous articles, cleaning supplies and sprays away from children’s reach
+• Keep hazardous articles, cleaning supplies, and sprays away from children’s reach.

 The following two tabs change content below.